 Beginning Jewelry places an emphasis on The Elements and Principles of Design.
 Students explore the basics of metalwork processes: sawing, riveting, soldering, and finishing as they relate to the creation of jewelry.

 JEWELRY INTERMEDIATE +

+Length: Semester Grades: 9-12

-Length: Semester Prerequisite: Jewelry Grades: 9-12 Fee: \$55 includes supplies, copper, brass, silver, stone, sketchbook.
+Prerequisite: Jewelry Fee: \$55 includes supplies, copper, brass, silver, stone,

+sketchbook.

 Intermediate Jewelry students expand their skills in metalwork.
 Students explore new techniques while focusing on observation and compositional elements.
-Forging, metal clay, glass, and other techniques will be explored.
+Students will learn about Lamp work (glass beading) and more sculptural works of art.
 Contemporary trends in jewelry will be integrated within this course to enrich student knowledge and awareness.

 JEWELRY ADVANCED +

+Length: Semester Grades: 10-12

-Length: Semester Prerequisite: Jewelry Inter and Teacher Approval Grades: 10-12 Fee: \$55 includes supplies, copper, brass, silver, stone, sketchbook.
+Prerequisite: Jewelry Inter and Teacher Approval Fee: \$55 includes supplies, copper, brass, silver, stone,

+sketchbook.